 There’s no point updating social media one day and then letting it sit idle for the next 6 days.

-There’s so many NI Business pages lying in the ‘Social Media Graveyard’ – they haven’t been updated in months, or in some cases, years.
+There are so many NI Business pages lying in the ‘Social Media Graveyard’ – they haven’t been updated in months, or in some cases, years.

 Engagement on social media is created through regular content and engagement.